knative/docs/docs/versioned/install/installing-kourier.md

 ### Cipher suites

 You can specify the cipher suites for TLS external listener.
-To specify the cipher suites you want to allow, run the following command to patch config-kourier ConfigMap:
+To specify the cipher suites you want to allow, run the following command to patch the `config-kourier` ConfigMap:

 ```bash
 kubectl -n "knative-serving" patch configmap/config-kourier \